GoCardless Review 2026: Direct Debit, No Card Reader

 How Much Does GoCardless Payment Processing Cost?

-There is no mandatory monthly fee on any GoCardless plan, no minimum contract, and no setup fee.
+Monthly, setup and hardware fees.
+There are none to plan around: no mandatory monthly fee on any plan, no minimum contract, no setup fee.
 Cancel any time.

 GoCardless is software-only.
 You pay nothing for hardware and nothing to access the REST API.
 There is no developer licence or integration fee.